GuildCrafts/yelp-restaurant-picker/README.md

 # Yelp Restaurant Picker
+Yelp Restaurant Picker is a `Tinder` for restaurants, allowing you to quickly find a restaurant around your current location.
 This repo is the evolution of the React Redux workshop conducted by @punitrathore at the Guild.
 The workshop was divided into four phases, listed below.

 # React Redux Workshop